prebid/prebid.github.io/prebid-server/endpoints/openrtb2/pbs-endpoint-auction.md

 For backwards compatibility the following strings will also be allowed as price granularity definitions.
 There is no guarantee that these will be honored in the future.
 "One of ['low', 'med', 'high', 'auto', 'dense']" See [price granularity definitions](/adops/price-granularity.html).

-One of "includewinners" or "includebidderkeys" must be true (both default to false if unset).
+One of "includewinners" or "includebidderkeys" should be true if you want targeting - both default to false if unset.
 If both are false, then no targeting keys will be set, which is better configured by omitting targeting altogether.

 The parameter "includeformat" indicates the type of the bid (banner, video, etc) for multiformat requests.
 It will add the key `hb_format` and/or `hb_format_{bidderName}` as per "includewinners" and "includebidderkeys" above.